kravenlat/kravenlat.github.io/_posts/2025-04-10-New-Samsung-Foldables.md

 image: https://i0.wp.com/9to5google.com/wp-content/uploads/sites/4/2024/12/Recents-app-menu-in-One-UI-7.0.jpg
 ---

-**Heard Rumors About the New Samsung Foldables (Z Fold7, Z Flip7)?
-Anything "Hot" Worth Waiting For?**

 Hello everyone,

 Browse online lately, you might have heard whispers about the *upcoming* foldable phones from Samsung, right?
 Even though it's still a few months until summer – when Samsung usually introduces the new Z Fold and Z Flip – the tech community is already getting excited and speculating about all sorts of things.